The Department for Child Protection values contemporary research on innovative and best practice approaches to working in child protection.

 Before undertaking research, you should refer to the following documents.

-Applications for research projects are assessed by the department and final approval of all projects is at the discretion of the Chief Executive.
+The department’s Research Management Committee assesses applications for research projects and final approval of all projects is at the discretion of the Chief Executive.

 All research must conform to privacy provisions under the Information Privacy Principles Instruction and the ethical standards outlined in the National Statement on Ethical Conduct in Human Research (2007).

-Prospective researchers can submit their proposals using the application form below or can arrange to discuss their research idea by contacting the Principal Research Officer on (08) 8124 4150.
+Prospective researchers can submit their proposals using the application form below or can arrange to discuss their research idea by contacting the Principal Research Officer.